RoyTheunissen/FMOD-Syntax/README.md

 >
 > This is fully supported and there is a Migration Wizard that will do this for you automatically.
 >
-> Please see [Migrating from the original FMOD-Syntax package to Audio-Syntax](#Migrating-from-the-original-FMOD-Syntax-package-to-Audio-Syntax) for more information.
+> Please see [the wiki](https://github.com/RoyTheunissen/FMOD-Syntax/wiki/FMOD-Syntax#migrating-from-the-original-fmod-syntax-package-to-audio-syntax) for more information.

 > [!WARNING]
 > Are you _not_ a user of the original `FMOD-Syntax` package and not intending to use FMOD for your project?